pa3hcm/wtr/README.md

 Lots of metadata is cached in a small SQLite database.
 This database is stored in `/tmp`, the filename is `.wtr_cache_<username>.db`.
 The database is created whenever you run `wtr` for the first time.

 Since the metadata gets updated sometimes, it is a good plan to update this cache once in a while.
-To do so, simply remove the cache file.
+To do so, run `wtr update` or remove the cache file.

 ## About this project